Human rights in the United States: Privacy

-Kate Ruane, senior legislative counsel for the First Amendment and consumer privacy at the American Civil Liberties Union declared that “We have these companies that are amassing just gigantic amounts of data about each and every one of us, all day, every day,” and “Your data is being taken and it is being used in ways that are harmful.”

-Edward Snowden’s document disclosed that "the federal government has routinely violated their right to privacy for more than a decade".

 Accused

 The United States maintains a presumption of innocence in legal procedures.
-The Fourth, Fifth, Sixth Amendment to the United States Constitution and Eighth Amendment to the United States Constitution deals with the rights of criminal suspects.
-Later the protection was extended to civil cases as well In the Gideon v.
+The Fourth, Fifth, Sixth and Eighth Amendments deal with the rights of criminal suspects.
+Later the protection was extended to civil cases as well.
+In the Gideon v.
 Wainwright case, the Supreme Court requires that indigent criminal defendants who are unable to afford their own attorney be provided counsel at trial.
 Since the Miranda v.
-Arizona case, the United States requires police departments to inform arrested persons of their rights, which is later called Miranda warning and typically begins with "You have the right to remain silent."
+Arizona decision in 1966, police departments are required to inform arrested persons of their rights, which is called a Miranda warning and typically begins with "You have the right to remain silent."

 Freedoms

 Freedom of religion

 The Establishment Clause of the First Amendment prohibits the establishment of a national religion by Congress or the preference of one religion over another.
 The clause was used to limit school praying, beginning with Engel v.
 Vitale, which ruled government-led prayer unconstitutional.
 Wallace v.
 Jaffree banned moments of silence allocated for praying.
 The Supreme Court also ruled clergy-led prayer at public high school graduations unconstitutional with Lee v.
 Weisman.

 The free exercise clause guarantees the free exercise of religion.
 The Supreme Court's Lemon v.
 Kurtzman decision established the "Lemon test" exception, which details the requirements for legislation concerning religion.
 In the Employment Division v.
 Smith decision, the Supreme Court maintained a "neutral law of general applicability" can be used to limit religion exercises.
 In the City of Boerne v.
 Flores decision, the Religious Freedom Restoration Act was struck down as exceeding congressional power; however, the decision's effect is limited by the Gonzales v.
 O Centro Espirita Beneficente Uniao do Vegetal decision, which requires states to express compelling interest in prohibiting illegal drug use in religious practices.